 Key Takeaways

-“Thinkism” (Kevin Kelly’s term) – solving by abstract thought alone – works in school and bureaucracy but fails in research and development.
+“Thinkism” (Kevin Kelly’s term) is the belief that hard thinking alone solves problems; it works in school and bureaucracy but fails in R&D.

 Recipe for breakthroughs: maximize observation and experimentation, minimize upfront abstract reasoning.